DeclanVincentKelly/SudokuProject/README.md

 SudokuProject
 =============

-A ongoing GUI based program for the playing, editing, and organizing of Sudoku games.
+A ongoing GUI based program for the playing and editing of Sudoku games.